 Action step: Figure out your baseline writing rate (and stick to it).

 I have this number written down on a post-it note that sits on my desk.
-Anytime I get an offer to write I compare the rate to my post-it note number.
-If it’s below that, I counter offer at a higher rate.
+Anytime I get an offer to write, I compare the rate to my post-it note number.
+If it’s below that, I counter offer at a higher price.
 If they say no, I walk away and find the next opportunity.

 I spent a lot of time when I was first writing undercharging myself.
 I honestly didn’t realize people could get hundreds or thousands of dollars for freelance writing work until I started connecting with higher level writers who did.